JesJH/JesJH/README.md

 Hi, I am Jes!

 <p>
-I have 6 years of experience in data analysis and 8 years in the financial industy in wealth management, fintech (SaaS) and retail banking.
+I have 6 years of experience in data analysis and 8 years in the financial industy in wealth management, retail banking and fintech (SaaS).
 I have a Bachelor of Commerce degree with specialization in finance from York University.

 I am currently a senior data analyst supporting Canadian retail banking by providing insights and analysis across different channels (online, phone, in person) and product lines (e.g. lending products, account types).